The Superior Hiking Trail is a footpath only, with a natural surface 18-inch treadway through a clearing approximately four feet in width.

 - Eight state parks are connected by the Superior Hiking Trail and provide access to it.

-The 93 backcountry campsites are located along the trail every 5-10 miles from the Martin Road Trailhead on the northern boundary of the City of Duluth to the Otter Lake Road Trailhead at the end of the Trail.
+The 94 backcountry campsites are located along the Trail every 5-10 miles from the Martin Road Trailhead on the northern boundary of the City of Duluth to the Otter Lake Road Trailhead at the end of the Trail.
 There is also a campsite near the Southern Terminus in the Red River Valley.

 - Each campsite has 2-6 tent pads, a common fire ring and benches, and a backcountry latrine.